Jelmerro/carafe/README.md

 ### Manage carafe

-After running `./carafe` a list of the supported options will shown.
+After running `carafe` a list of the supported options will shown.
 All of them are listed in the output as shown here:

 ```
 usage: carafe {<carafe_name>,list} <sub_command>

-Welcome to carafe 1.1.0
+Welcome to carafe 1.2.0
 carafe is a tiny management tool for wine bottles/carafes.

 optional arguments: